v-cakoll/docs.pl-pl/includes/core-changes/aspnetcore/3.0/authz-iauthzpolicyprovider-new-method.md

 #### <a name="old-behavior"></a>Stare zachowanie

-Implementacje `IAuthorizationPolicyProvider` nie wymagały metody `GetFallbackPolicyAsync`.
+Implementacje `IAuthorizationPolicyProvider` nie wymaga `GetFallbackPolicyAsync` metody.

 #### <a name="new-behavior"></a>Nowe zachowanie

-Implementacje `IAuthorizationPolicyProvider` wymagają metody `GetFallbackPolicyAsync`.
+Implementacje `IAuthorizationPolicyProvider` wymagają `GetFallbackPolicyAsync` metody.

 #### <a name="reason-for-change"></a>Przyczyna zmiany

-Nowa metoda była wymagana dla nowego `AuthorizationMiddleware`, jeśli nie określono żadnych zasad.
+Nowa metoda była potrzebna `AuthorizationMiddleware` do nowego do użycia, gdy nie określono żadnych zasad.

-#### <a name="recommended-action"></a>Zalecane działanie
+#### <a name="recommended-action"></a>Zalecana akcja

-Dodaj metodę `GetFallbackPolicyAsync` do implementacji `IAuthorizationPolicyProvider`.
+Dodaj `GetFallbackPolicyAsync` metodę do implementacji `IAuthorizationPolicyProvider`.

 #### <a name="category"></a>Kategoria